Building a Community Around Your Blog: Tools and Strategies

 Platform Control (Low/Med/High) Discovery potential Typical cost Best for

-Discourse (self-hosted/hosted) High Medium (SEO-friendly) $0 self-hosted; hosting from $100/mo Long-form threaded discussion, searchable knowledge
+Discourse (self-hosted/hosted) High Medium (SEO-friendly) $0 self-hosted; hosting from $100/mo, according to the source from wplift.com.
+Long-form threaded discussion, searchable knowledge

 Talkyard High Medium Free self-hosted; hosted plans available (~$20–$50/mo typical) Developer & technical communities